aaron-grau/curic/react/readings/babel_configuration.md

 Safari, etc. These various environments have different levels of compatibility with advanced Javascript features like JSX and ES6.
-To ensure that our JSX and ES6 code works in any environment, we will use a transpiler called **Babel** to convert our code into universal, vanilla Javascript.
+To ensure that our JSX and ES6 code works in any environment, we will use a transpiler called **Babel** to convert our code into ES5, the universal, vanilla Javascript understood by all browsers and Node.

 ## Configuring Babel for Web Apps